United States Lime & Minerals (USLM)

 nullAI Analysis | Feedback

-Timothy W. Byrne President & Chief Executive Officer
+Timothy W. Byrne, President & Chief Executive Officer

-Mr. Byrne was appointed President and Chief Executive Officer of United States Lime & Minerals in December 2000, a role he previously held from 1997 to 1998.
-He has served as a director since 1991 and held various positions with the company, including Senior Vice President, Chief Financial Officer, and Vice President of Finance and Administration, from 1990 to 1998.
-Before rejoining United States Lime & Minerals in 2000, Mr. Byrne was the president of Rainmaker Interactive, Inc., an Internet services and communications company focused on strategy, marketing, and technology.
-He also served as a Director at Firstmark Corp.
+Mr. Byrne rejoined United States Lime & Minerals, Inc. as President and Chief Executive Officer in December 2000, positions he had previously held from 1997 to 1998.
+He has served various other roles within the company, including Senior Vice President, Chief Financial Officer, and Vice President of Finance and Administration from 1990 to 1998.
+Prior to rejoining in 2000, Mr. Byrne was president of Rainmaker Interactive, Inc., an Internet services and communications company focused on strategy, marketing, and technology.
+He also previously served as a Partner at a consulting and accounting firm in Washington, D.C.
 Mr. Byrne is a past president of the National Lime Association.

-Michael L. Wiedemer Vice President & Chief Financial Officer
+Michael L. Wiedemer, Vice President & Chief Financial Officer

 AI Analysis | Feedback